VA Fiduciary Program: Complete 2026 Guide — Rights, Process & How to Fight Back

 How to Challenge or Remove a Fiduciary

-Challenging the Initial Appointment
+Challenging the Initial Appointment (60-Day Window)

 Requesting Fiduciary Removal After Appointment

-Appealing VA's Determination
+Appealing VA's Determination to the Board of Veterans' Appeals

 Fiduciary Misuse: VA Investigation and Criminal Prosecution

-Warning Signs of Fiduciary Misuse
+Warning Signs of Fiduciary Misuse:

 How to Report Fiduciary Misuse